 This article may contain compensated links.
 Please read disclaimer for more info.

-The Palais Garnier Opera House is one of the main landmarks in Paris.
+The Palais Garnier Opera House is one of the most famous buildings in Paris.
+A visit to the Opera Garnier is one of the best things to do in Paris, so you cannot miss it!.
 It is located in Paris 9, not far from the Grands Boulevards or Place Vendôme.

 The glamorous Palais Garnier or Opera Garnier was commissioned by Emperor Napoleon III as part of his project of reconstruction of Paris.
 To build the new Opera House in Paris, a competition for the best design was conducted in 1860.

 The competition winner was Charles Garnier, a young and unknown architect who presented a highly eclectic project borrowing elements from many historical sources.

 The Palais Garnier was completed in 1874 and today is considered a masterpiece of Neo-Baroque Architecture and one of the most beautiful places to visit in Paris.
 After a short introduction, with the Palais Garnier history, how to visit, and what to see, we will tell you the most curious Opera Garnier facts.